-The West End of Greenville, located just across the Reedy River from downtown, has a long and interesting history.
+Established as a historic district in 1993, the West End of Greenville has a long and interesting history.
 Although settlement in the area (near the intersection of Main, Pendleton and Augusta Streets) began as early as the 1830's, the real impetus for growth of the West End resulted from 2 events occurring in the 1850s.
 Furman University was established in 1852 on fifty acres of land in the West End, where it expanded and remained until 1958; and the first train on the Greenville and Columbia Railroad arrived in the West End in 1853.
 These factors led to both residential and commercial development of the area.

 The University attracted professors and students.
 Soon a

 residential and commercial areas began to develop to serve their needs.

 Commercial development accelerated during the period after the Civil War

 when phosphate and guano fertilizers made it profitable for upcountry

 farmers to grow cotton.
 Cotton and fertilizer warehouses sprang up

 throughout the area, as did other commercial activities that supported

 the farmers from throughout the region.
 By the turn of the century, the

 West End was a thriving commercial district, second in importance only